AndrooTheChen/REMi/discord/README.md

 ## Setup
 To install dependencies run `npm install` at the root of this repository.

 To deploy the API server, use the command `npm run deploy`.
 Alternatively, deploy the server without access to the database using `npm run debug`.
-Lastly, deploy the server given a secure ngrok link in a `dbauth.json` "uri" field by using `npm run pemi`.
+Lastly, deploy the server given a secure ngrok link in a `dbauth.json` "uri" field by using `npm run deploy pemi`.

 To lint the codebase before contributing, use the command `npm run lint`.
 To force rewrite files to match lint specifications, use the command `npm run clean`.